Woodlawn Arts Academy

 A nonprofit 501(c)3 educational organization, the Academy is proud to be supported as an agency of the United Way of Whiteside County and United Way of Lee County.
 Through their support and generous donations from the community, we are able to offer more than $21,000 annually in financial assistance to those who qualify.

-Woodlawn Arts Academy’s main office will be open for call-in and in-person registration beginning Monday, June 1.
-Hours will be as follows:
+Woodlawn Arts Academy’s main office hours will be as follows beginning Monday, June 29, 2020:

 Camp and workshop kits, along with virtual programming, will be offered in June, with kits available all summer after the initial listed pickup date!
 Click here to view virtual programs.
 Registration is available:

 - By emailing email@example.com

 - By calling 815-626-4278 during the hours listed above